devsaurus/hass-smartbox/README.md

 * Go to [![Open your Home Assistant instance and show your statistics developer tools.](https://my.home-assistant.io/badges/developer_statistics.svg)](https://my.home-assistant.io/redirect/developer_statistics/), select the total consumption entity, outliers and patch the negative value with 0.

 #### My Reseailer is not present in the list
-If you can't see you resailer which is using a smartbox you have to do an [Resailer Github issue].
+If you can't see you reseller which is using a smartbox you have to do an [Reseller Github issue].

 ## Debugging